ds300/lazyrepo/thoughts.md

 - test
 - add --concurrency option
 - more docs in readme
+- should peer deps, dev deps, and optional deps count towards the dep graph?

 # not urgent

+- add hard-link outputs as an option.
 - move config file discovery logs to avoid noise for :inherit
 - log levels
 - --filter